MicrosoftDocs/defender-docs/articles/defender-for-cloud/prepare-deprecation-log-analytics-mma-agent.md

 - Install the Azure Policy guest configuration on your machines.
     - **Azure machines**: In the Defender for Cloud portal, on the recommendations page, search for and select [Guest Configuration extension should be installed on machines](https://portal.azure.com/#blade/Microsoft_Azure_Security/RecommendationsBlade/assessmentKey/6c99f570-2ce7-46bc-8175-cde013df43bc), and [remediate the recommendation](implement-security-recommendations.md).

-    > [!NOTE]
-    > (**Azure VMs only**) You muss Assign managed Identity.
+    - (**Azure VMs only**) You must Assign managed Identity.
-    > In the Defender for Cloud portal, on the recommendations page, search for and select [Virtual machines' Guest Configuration extension should be deployed with system-assigned managed identity](https://portal.azure.com/#blade/Microsoft_Azure_Security/RecommendationsBlade/assessmentKey/69133b6b-695a-43eb-a763-221e19556755), and [remediate the recommendation](implement-security-recommendations.md).
+        - In the Defender for Cloud portal, on the recommendations page, search for and select [Virtual machines' Guest Configuration extension should be deployed with system-assigned managed identity](https://portal.azure.com/#blade/Microsoft_Azure_Security/RecommendationsBlade/assessmentKey/69133b6b-695a-43eb-a763-221e19556755), and [remediate the recommendation](implement-security-recommendations.md).

     - **GCP and AWS**: Azure Policy guest configuration is automatically installed when you [connect your GCP project](quickstart-onboard-gcp.md), or you [connect your AWS accounts](quickstart-onboard-aws.md) with Azure Arc autoprovisioning enabled, to Defender for Cloud.